QUICKREF(DOCS) Optical Printer Control Systems QUICKREF(DOCS)

 MODULARIZE: SMALL SCRIPTS

-It's often a good idea to break a long shot into seprate
+It's often a good idea to break a long shot into separate

 scripts, and then make a 'main script' that calls all the